Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 ## Deployment: ##
 ---
-Aloy: from Outcast to Heroin was developed on GitPod, using git and GitHub to host the repository.
+Aloy: from Outcast to Heroine was developed on GitPod, using git and GitHub to host the repository.

-When deploying Aloy: from Outcast to Heroin using GitHub Pages the following steps were made:
+When deploying Aloy: from Outcast to Heroine using GitHub Pages the following steps were made:

 * Opened up GitHub in the browser.
 * Signed in using username and password.
 * Selected my repositories.
-* Navigated to 'byIlsa/Aloy-from-outcast-to-heroin'.
+* Navigated to 'byIlsa/Aloy-from-outcast-to-heroine'.
 * In the top navigation clicked 'settings'.
 * Scrolled down to the GitHub Pages area.
 * Selected 'Master Branch' from the 'Source' dropdown menu.
 * Clicked to confirm my selection.
-* Aloy: from Outcast tot Heroin now live on GitHub Pages.
+* Aloy: from Outcast tot Heroine now live on GitHub Pages.

-**Running Aloy: from Outcast to Heroin Locally:**
+**Running Aloy: from Outcast to Heroine Locally:**

-Cloning Aloy: from Outcast to Heroin from GitHub:
+Cloning Aloy: from Outcast to Heroine from GitHub:

-* Navigate to 'byIlsa/Aloy-from-outcast-to-heroin'.
+* Navigate to 'byIlsa/Aloy-from-outcast-to-heroine'.
 * Click the green 'Clone or Download' button.
 * Copy the url in the dropdown box.
 * Using your favourite IDE open up your preferred terminal.
 * Navigate to your desired file location.

-Copy the following code and input it into your terminal to clone Aloy: from Outcast tot Heroin.
+Copy the following code and input it into your terminal to clone Aloy: from Outcast tot Heroine.

 ```git clone https://github.com/byIlsa/Aloy-from-outcast-to-hero```